Discover the land North of the Wall with these 3 in 1 bundle tours where you’ll visit the major filming locations of the HBO series Game of Thrones.

 On those tours, you will walk the rocky path leading to the entrance to the Eyrie at Þingvellir National Park, see the black sand beach on the South Coast which served as Eastwatch-by-the-Sea, visit Jon Snow and Ygritte’s love cave in Lake Mývatn, and see the mountain like an arrowhead on the Snæfellsnes Peninsula.

 If that’s not enough, this bundle tour also allows you to hike across the vast ice cap of Sólheimajökull glacier, and, depending on the season, either sail amongst the giant icebergs of Jökulsárlón glacier lagoon or visit an authentic ice cave in Vatnajökull National Park.

-The first tour will take you on a three-day journey of the Golden Circle and the South Coast where you will stay at comfortable countryside accommodations.
-You will then return to your own accommodation in Reykjavík where a full-day excursion to the Snæfellsnes Peninsula awaits you the next day.
+The first tour will take you on a three-day journey of the Golden Circle and the South Coast, where you will stay in comfortable countryside accommodations.
+You will then return to your own accommodation in Reykjavík, where a full-day excursion to the Snæfellsnes Peninsula awaits you the next day.
 Then, you’ll end your exploration of Westeros by flying across the country to spend the day discovering the many attractions near Lake Mývatn.

 Get the complete Game of Thrones experience with these 3 in 1 discount bundle tours and go “set-jetting” in Iceland.
 Check availability by choosing a date.

 Your first stop of the day is at Þingvellir National Park.
 Here, you can admire waterfalls, streams, jagged rock cliffs, and huge fissures, but it stands neither on the North American nor the Eurasian tectonic plate but in a rift valley between.
 This will provide you with a lunar-like landscape and the opportunity to see the exposed continental boundaries.